What are allergies?

 How are allergies diagnosed?

 To diagnose an allergy, your healthcare provider will give you an exam and review your health history.
+They will ask about allergens you come in contact with and what things make your symptoms better or worse.
 Your provider may also do these tests:

 - Blood test.
 Blood tests for allergies measure IgE antibodies to specific allergens in the blood.
 The test that is most often used is called RAST (radioallergosorbent test).
 Or a newer blood test called an ELISA (enzyme-linked immunosorbent assay) may be done.
 Blood tests may be used when skin tests can't be done.
 For example, in people with particular skin conditions or a very recent severe allergic reaction.
 A positive blood test does not always mean that you have a specific allergy.
 These tests take longer and may be more expensive than skin tests.